srph/angularjs-structure-styleguide/README.md

 I had decided to separate directives because:

 1. Most general-solution directives has its own separate controller and provider.
-2. Directives are way too large to be nested inside the ```app.core``` folder, and this easily goes against the LIFT principle.
+2. Directives are way too large to be nested inside the ```core``` folder, and this easily goes against the LIFT principle.
 3. If you are familiar of ReactJS, directives are the **Components** of ReactJS (obviously).

 [Back to top](#table-of-contents)